-The first thesis was defended at FTU on March 15, 1972, based on looking at each thesis from 1972. it was written by John M. Bateman and was titled "Computer Method for Airport Noise Exposure Forecast."
+The first thesis was defended at FTU on March 15, 1972.
+It was written by John M. Bateman and was titled "Computer Method for Airport Noise Exposure Forecast."

 The first dissertation, titled "An Associative Backend Machine for Data Base Management," was defended in November, 1980, and it was a Ph.D. in Computer Science awarded to Alireza Hurson.